Akshita42/ML-group-8-Women-Safety-/README.md

 How It Works:

 - The script listens for the wake word using the microphone.
-- If the wake word "Help Me" is detected, the script triggers an SOS alert.
+- If the wake word "Help Me" or "red red red" is detected, the script triggers an SOS alert.
 - The distress detection model analyzes the audio using MFCC features to identify distress.
 - The shake detection model detects rapid movements for silent distress activation.
 - An SMS alert is sent to the predefined emergency contact.